asizikov/asizikov.github.io/content/blog/2015-07-05-sharing-resharper-settings.md

 ## Installing the extension

-In Visual Studio go to RESHARPER -> Extension Manager
+In Visual Studio go to RESHARPER -> Extension Manager.

 Search for the package name, select the package with settings and click Install.

 ![Install the plug-in](/images/resharper-settings-plugin/custom-plug-in.png)

-If we check the Manage Options dialog we'll find the new settings layer.
+If we check the Manage Options dialog, we'll find the new settings layer.

 ![New settings layer](/images/resharper-settings-plugin/new-settings-layer.png)

 Every team member now can use the same version of formatter settings.
-Since we distribute them as an extension ReSharper will automatically show a notification when a new version is available.
+Since we distribute them as an extension, ReSharper will automatically show a notification when a new version is available.